Pistachios are one of the world’s oldest nuts — having been grown in the Middle East for thousands of years.

 Getting enough of the mineral is especially important for the elderly, since it can help defend against fractures.

-Sadly, many people overlook phosphorus when it comes to bone health, and decide to take huge doses of calcium supplements instead.
+Sadly, many people overlook phosphorus when it comes to bone health.

 If overdone, this can actually have the opposite effect, as the two minerals need to be balanced in order to maintain proper bone health.